-The Museum is fully wheelchair accessible.
-A wheelchair can also be booked with our security staff for use within the Museum.
+Wheelchairs are available for use within the Museum.
+Please ask at the security desk on arrival to access this service.
+Wheelchairs are loaned on a first-come-first-served basis.
 All exhibits within the Museum can be accessed with a lift available to all levels.
 There are two lifts within the Museum as follows:

 One located in the north-east corner of the Museum, accessible on the ground floor through the World Mammals Gallery

 The other located in the south-east corner of the Museum, accessible on the ground floor through the Australian Aboriginal Cultures Gallery.

 The Museum established an access program in 2015 and presents a range of accessible programs throughout the year.
 This includes Auslan and audio described tours.